 Analysis of Revenues

-The certain key estimates included in the recognition and measurement of revenue and related accounts receivable under the policies described above are as follows:
+The certain key estimates included in the recognition and measurement of revenue and related accounts receivable are as follows:

-- adjustments to revenue for overcharge claims filed by customers, which are based on historical cash paid to customers for rate overcharges as a percentage of total billing;
+- Adjustments to revenue for overcharge claims filed by customers, which are based on historical payments to customers for rate overcharges as a percentage of total billing; and

-- incentive-based refunds to customers, which are primarily based on customers achieving certain volume thresholds, are recorded as a reduction to revenue on the basis of management's best estimate of the projected liability (this estimate is based on historical activity, current volume levels and forecasted future volume).
+- Incentive-based refunds to customers, which are primarily volume-related, are recorded as a reduction to revenue on the basis of the projected liability (this estimate is based on historical activity, current volume levels and forecasted future volume).

 Revenues as Reported

 |Revenue||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
 Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||CSX Corp.’s revenue increased from 2016 to 2017 and from 2017 to 2018.|